kschulst/baptize/README.md

 ## Naming conventions

 _Naming conventions_ are json configuration files consisting of templates and questions.
-Examples says more than 1000 words:
+Examples say more than 1000 words:

 ``` json
 {